-Skeptics argue that Denmark is both small — population, 5.4 million — and a backwater of innovation, and thus has little to lose in trying something new.
+Skeptics argue that Denmark is both small (population: 5.4 million) and a backwater of innovation and thus has little to lose by trying something new.
 They might also point out that even in Denmark, Mr. von Hippel’s ideas are up against more conventional forms of user-aided design, such as sending anthropologists to study how people use products in their daily lives.
 Companies then translate their research into new designs.

 Still, Mr. Griffith can cite a long tradition of user design.
-One of his favorite examples comes from the title article in Tom Wolfe’s 1965 book, “The Kandy-Kolored Tangerine-Flake Streamline Baby,” which chronicled car customizers whose innovations — tailfins, double headlights, low-slung bodies — were later adopted by Detroit.
-Mr. Griffith says that even now, millions of people modify their cars, far more people than the world’s automakers could ever employ in research and development.
+One of his favorite examples comes from the title article in Tom Wolfe’s 1965 book, “The Kandy-Kolored Tangerine-Flake Streamline Baby,” which chronicled car customizers whose innovations—ttailfins, double headlights, low-slung bodies—wwere later adopted by Detroit.
+Mr. Griffith says that even now, millions of people modify their cars—far more people than the world’s automakers could ever employ in research and development.

 There is currently no effective way for companies to harness the ideas of those millions.
-But the Web — itself created by Tim Berners-Lee, an Internet user looking to do something new — seems to offer an excellent potential idea-gatherer.
-Mr. Griffith’s industrial design firm, Squid Labs, last year spun off a do-it-yourself community site on the Web called the Instructables, which features items as diverse as the Minty Boost iPod power source, dachshund wheelchairs and guns made entirely of K’nex toys, along with detailed instructions on how to build them.
-The Instructables intends to offer software to companies that want to build communities of citizen product developers.
+But the Web—iitself created by Tim Berners-Lee, an Internet user looking to do something new—sseems to offer an excellent potential idea-gatherer.
+Mr. Griffith’s industrial design firm, Squid Labs, last year spun off a do-it-yourself community site on the Web called Instructables, which features items as diverse as the Minty Boost iPod power source, dachshund wheelchairs, and guns made entirely of K’nex toys, along with detailed instructions on how to build them.
+Instructables intends to offer software to companies that want to build communities of citizen product developers.

 User-driven innovation may still be in its infancy, but it is clear that companies should keep an eye open to whether something is rosy in the state of Denmark.